-To evaluate the performance of the company’s marketing efforts through metrics that are more holistic since at present the company is deploying maximum sales/ marketing workforce in the state/ region where it is earning maximum revenues.
+To evaluate the performance of the company’s marketing efforts through more holistic metrics.
+This is because the company currently deploys a maximum sales/ marketing workforce in the state/ region where it earns maximum revenues.

 Holding Company’s Mandate - The global corporation wanted to revisit its customer strategy and therefore mandated the company to focus on better customer contact and closer customer relations.

-To expand the global competition horizon - Companies worldwide are pressured to become more customer-focused and to increase stakeholders' value.
+To expand global competition horizon - Companies worldwide are pressured to become more customer-focused and increase stakeholder value.

-After rigorous deliberations and continuous collaboration with the client for over a period of three months, our team at Chandra Wadhwa & Co. implemented a detailed oriented customer profitability framework, which offered eye-opening insights for the management to perform business operations in a more productive and efficient manner.
-The framework offered the following salient features:
+After rigorous deliberations and continuous collaboration with the client for over three months, our Chandra Wadhwa & Co. team implemented a detailed oriented customer profitability framework.
+This offered eye-opening insights for the management to perform business operations more productively and efficiently.
+The framework provided the following salient features:

-Identification of states (geographic factors) as well as the age of the customers (demographic factors) as the reporting segments
+Identification of states (geographic factors) as well as the age of the customers (demographic characteristics) as the reporting segments.

-Capture revenue and costs estimates at the transactional level for reporting customer/market segments as identified above
+Capture revenue and costs estimates at the transactional level for reporting at customer/market segments as identified above.

-Reorganisation of cost-centers/profit-centers hierarchies based on the customer/market segments
+Reorganisation of cost-centres/ profit-centres hierarchies based on the customer/ market segments.

-The selling and distribution overheads comprise 10% of the total cost, which were assigned to segments following the principle of cause-and-effect (approx. 70% of the selling and distribution overheads).
+The selling and distribution overheads comprise 10% of the total cost, which were assigned to segments following the cause-and-effect principle (approximately 70% of the selling and distribution overheads).
 These costs include:

 inventory carrying costs;